General Fiction posted April 17, 2024

 Thankfully, as with all of life's problems, there is a solid and practical solution, especially for an unrestrained drunk with a serious booze deficiency.

-My solution; to brave the weather and go to the liquor store.
-It will be closing promptly at nine o'clock and even these friends will abandon me on Christmas day.
+My solution; is to brave the weather and go to the liquor store.
+It will be closing promptly at nine o'clock and even these friends will abandon me on Christmas Eve.

-I had just started down my narrow, little side walk when a strong gust of northern wind hit me.
+I had just started down my narrow, little sidewalk when a strong gust of northern wind hit me.
 "Whoa, dude, take the alley.
-It's way too cold for this crap" I thought.
+It's way too cold for this crap."

-A little way through my journey, I began again to feel the need for drink.
-My body began to tremble uncontrollably.
+A little way through my journey I began, again, to feel the need for drink.
+My body trembled uncontrollably.
 The sweat, even in this weather was profuse.
-Water was running from my pores and drenching my clothes.
-Strangely and uncharacteristically, I thought only of my health, that I might catch pneumonia, so I decided to seek shelter in a little nook behind some dumpsters until this horrible feeling subsided.
+Water ran from my pores and drenching my clothes.
+Strangely and uncharacteristically, I thought only of my health, that I might catch pneumonia, so I sought shelter in a little nook behind some dumpsters until this horrible feeling subsided.
 I had been here on numerous occasions.
-It can be very warm considering the alternative was a cold, bare, naked and angry nature.
+It could be very warm considering the alternative was a cold, bare, naked, and angry nature.
 It was so cold, so I hunkered down for what was to be just a moment.
 I sat in the nook, waiting for the pains to cease.
 They will.
 They always do.

 I was not at all prepared for the events that followed.

-For the very first time that I can remember, there was not another soul around alley.
+For the very first time that I can remember, there was not another soul around the alley.
 Not a drunk or addict looking to score a release.
+Not a shiftless, unmotivated bum.
+Nobody.
 I guess they had all found shelter for the night.
-"Why couldn't she have found shelter too?"
-I asked to no one.
+"Why couldn't she have found shelter too?", I asked no one.
 No cops!
 Hardly a night went by that someone was being arrested down here, but not tonight.
 Tonight was strangely quiet and empty.

 The baby came quickly and I used what had to be the most unsanitary pocket knife to cut the cord.
 I took a rubber band from Amanda's stringy hair and tied it off.
-I remember asking myself, "Do I really even need to do that?"
+I remember asking myself, "Do I even need to do that"?

 The delivery was a success and the baby was presented to his mother and to this dark, cruel, cold world; not in fine linens, but swaddled in the finest edition of our city's evening post.

-His eyes were already open and glowed of a fire and regal countenance telling of his readiness to face this meager beginning.
+His eyes were already open and glowed of fire and of a regal countenance telling of his readiness to face this meager beginning.
 He would conquer all, alone.

 One fleeting glimpse at the wonder that God has given her and the mother was gone.